Chuka Nestor Emezue//

 The third presence of a reliable audio recorder listening in on us – my interviewee and myself – informed a performed identity.
 In some cases, our interview happened over the phone with the occasional annoying tick-tick sound of a vigilant smartphone app in the background recording the awkward early stages of the interview, the enthusiastic but sidetracking core of their remarkably sad yet expectant stories, the punctuating laughs when humor was spontaneous, the cajoling, the avoided questions, and then – the ruminating but philosophical summing-up of an interview.
 As I thanked them – for expertise and time.

-In the end, it did not matter that my key informants (victim service providers) were not great storytellers, a peculiarity which tracks back to the text and language positivism of hard science disciplines.
-It did not matter that my inexperience with this research style (narrative inquiry) showed.
-Guaranteeing that my line of questioning did not holistically evoke the urgent need to tell stories.
-I got some ‘great’ stories.
-With these, I found that compared to larger master narratives, an ongoing discursive-material duality established the concept of ‘stigma’ as a co-created dialectic social position, such that subgroupings of society formed around micro-level narratives of who qualifies to be stigmatized.
-Better put, with the stigmatized, we co-create typologies of what members of society are most deserving of sensitive and dignified compassion in negotiating illness or trauma.
+In the end, it did not matter that my key informants (victim service providers) were not great storytellers – a peculiarity which tracks back to the text and language positivism of hard science disciplines.
+This process yielded some ‘great’ stories.
+First, I found that compared to larger master narratives, an ongoing discursive-material duality established the concept of ‘stigma’ as a co-created dialectic social position.
+Therefore, social subgroups rallied around micro-level narratives of who qualifies to be stigmatized.
 My hypothesis?

-Anti-stigma interventions have grown in mental health literature (Gronholm et al. 2017) even as confirmation of their effects remain unclear (Büchter and Messer, 2017).
-Furthermore, it is unclear how effective anti-stigma interventions co-construct dignity with victims, and how this affects illness behavior.
-Indeed, the conceptualization of stigma is more compelling than I thought.
+Anti-stigma interventions have grown in the mental health literature (Gronholm et al. 2017) even as confirmation of their effects remain unclear (Büchter and Messer, 2017).
+Yet, it is unclear how effective anti-stigma interventions co-construct dignity with victims, and how this affects illness behavior.
+Indeed, the conceptualization of stigma was more compelling than I thought.

 What then is stigma?
 Etymologically, it derives from Grecian origins.
 Stigmatos, to mean “mark of infamy” – denoting a distasteful presence that is both literal and physically evident (Webb, 1883).
-In contemporary society stigma remains idiosyncratic, its proliferating effects cutting across society in multifactorial ways.
+In contemporary society, stigma remains idiosyncratic.
+Its proliferating effects cuts across society in multifactorial ways.
 For example, in a 2016 study, Drs.
 Nico Canoy and Mira Ofreneo elicited narratives from HIV-positive same gender loving men (SGLM) in the Philippines.
-The researchers utilized a discursive-materialist framework to uncover antagonistic negotiations of self-agency, religious agency and social agency with twenty HIV-positive men.
+The researchers utilized a discursive-materialist framework to uncover antagonistic negotiations of self-agency, religious agency and social agency with 20 HIV-positive men.
 These men occupied challenging social spaces that invariably conflicted with their spirituality in what was a moralist discursive space of Roman Catholicism linked to the materiality of stigmatization for sexual non-conformity and for being persons living with HIV (PLWHIV) in the unindustrialized economy of the Philippines (see Canoy and Ofreneo 2016).

-The negative consequences of internalized stigma (reflecting stereotypes and public stigma) can traverse anything from personal forfeiture of self-esteem to a dangerous aversion for using supportive services.
-It was imperative to use a narrative framework with VSPs to triangulate rich records of expert experiences.
+The negative consequences of internalized stigma (i.e. reflecting stereotypes and public stigma) can traverse anything from a personal forfeiture of self-esteem to a dangerous aversion for using supportive services.
+To begin to understand stigma in clinical spaces, it was imperative to use a narrative framework with VSPs to triangulate rich records of expert experiences.
 I wanted to analyze the chronology of their narrations, the structure of their narration, the visual, auditory and textual intricacies of it.
 Simply put, what did VSPs choose to tell or leave out?
 How did they tell it?
 Why?
 Any answers to these questions would facilitate interpretative insight into how we (stigmatized or not) situate ourselves, critically, within the stories we narrate.